bernatferragut/MESSAGE-PROJECT/5.documentation/Intro/README.md

 ## Introduction
 **Out of the Body: Experiences** presents 10 artworks reflecting my personal understanding on different 'Out of the Body Experiences' / OBE I had at a young age.
 These experiences made a profound impact in myself and made me live and see life in a different way.
-After many years of study, investigation and decoding here I present some conclusions on the messages I did receive during these deep experiences.
+After many years studing different religions, investigating and decoding them here I present some conclusions on the messages I did receive during these deep experiences.
+I concentrate mainly in the 'topology of suffering' in this human life.

 > Exhibit main structure